 The Fund has made total capital commitments of US\$11.2 million to SPFII, representing an interest of 4.8% in SPFII.
-As at the end of June 2020, SPFII has invested (net drawn capital) 35.3% of committed capital and is invested in nine early stage technology businesses.
+As at the end of June 2021, SPFII has invested (net drawn capital) 69.3% of committed capital in sixteen early-stage technology businesses (including the successful exit from Puresec).